 I don’t know about you, but I tend not to trust a system that isn’t transparent, accountable, and auditable.
 After all, what other guarantees do I have that a system is doing what its creators say it does, what it’s intended to do?

 Similar concerns in the context of traditional bureaucracy were famously satirized by Franz Kafka .
 Are we now entering a world with more of the same, or one that is fundamentally different, both in terms of the good as well as the more controversial?
 Time will tell.
-But we are certainly entering a world of growing technological complexity, triggering familiar concerns over what may be lost in the process (Weber, for example, wrote about the “disenchantment” that accompanied modernity) and how it impacts the social distribution of knowledge and power.
+But we are certainly entering a world of growing technological complexity, triggering familiar concerns over what may be lost in the process (Weber, for example, highlighted the ‘disenchantment’ that accompanied modernity), and how it may impact the social distribution of knowledge and power.
 Along those lines, Rettig writes:

 Algorithms necessarily reduce the wonderful, complex, multi-dimensionality of the world around us down to cold, hard, inflexible ones and zeros.
 In so doing, much that makes the analog world a wonderful place is lost. […] If you give me the choice, I would rather face a human jury and be sentenced by a human judge — any human judge — than by the fairest, most efficient, most robust digital court imaginable. […]

 There will doubtless be many future examples of autonomous systems that no one but the system’s creators fully understand.
 This has the frightening potential to create a tiny, privileged elite who understand and can possibly even exploit such systems to their own advantage.
 For this reason it’s absolutely essential that autonomous systems be made as simple as possible, that they be based on common design patterns as much as possible, and that their full specifications, codebases, and documentation be made available for public scrutiny.